but not the others!

 Don Bere’s method is so simple when you think about it.
 You feed the line through the spliced eye and drop this loop over the piling, then run the line back to your boat cleat.
 Doug did this with 10 lines and ran them all back to the deck cleats tying each with figure eight cleat hitches.

 The winds were still howling at 10:00 o’clock at night and all boats were still galloping nonstop when the lightning and rain started.
 The islanders were all praying for rain to fill their empty cisterns but for us it was just another wrench thrown into the works.
-If only the storm had obeyed the forecast and swung around to the west, we would have been protected from the point.
+If only the storm had obeyed the forecast and swung around to the west, we would have been protected by the point of the island.

 Thunder and lightening started around 10:05 followed by a heavy downpour with really strong wind gusts.
 We couldn’t have slept no matter how tired we were.